5 Tips and Retail Store Grand Opening Ideas [Plus Insights From Retailers Who Have Just Done It)

 Open (and reopen) with confidence

 Your grand opening or reopening doesn’t have to be daunting.
 Use the grand opening ideas, expert tips and retailer insights above to plan your store’s big event.
-Pair those best practices with a chat with our retail commerce experts to learn how Lightspeed can help you make the special day a roaring success.
+Pair those best practices with a video demo of Lightspeed to learn how our POS can help you make the special day a roaring success.